MURDER AND MANSLAUGHTER DEFENSECONTACT US NOW FOR A CONSULTATION

 Contact a Connecticut murder and manslaughter lawyer today to retain legal representation

 If you are accused of murder or manslaughter, you need the best legal defense that you can possibly obtain.
 In many instances, the representation of a skilled attorney can mitigate the potential consequences that you are facing and may even be able to have the case against you dropped or dismissed.
 Connecticut attorney Felice Duffy is a former federal prosecutor and attorney Paul Thomas is a former federal defender.
 They have the skill and experience required to bring your case to the best resolution possible.
-Call Duffy Law in New Haven today at 203-946-2000 to schedule a free consultation.
+Call Duffy Law in New Haven today at 203-946-2000 to schedule a consultation.